plausible/website/_posts/2021-03-16-best-web-analytics-plugins-for-wordpress-sites.md

 Plausible Analytics is open source software but it is not free to use.
 We have a free 30-day trial but if you choose to stay with Plausible, you'll need to get on a subscription plan.
 We choose the subscription business model rather than surveillance capitalism and are operating a sustainable project funded solely by subscribers' fees.

 <div class="mt-5 max-w-md mx-auto sm:flex sm:justify-center md:mt-8"> <div class="rounded-md shadow"> <a href="https://wordpress.org/plugins/plausible-analytics/" class="w-full flex items-center justify-center px-8 py-3 border border-transparent text-base leading-6 font-medium rounded-md text-white bg-indigo-600 hover:bg-indigo-500 focus:outline-none focus:shadow-outline-indigo transition duration-150 ease-in-out md:py-4 md:text-lg md:px-10" style="color: white;">On WordPress</a> </div> <div class="mt-3 rounded-md shadow sm:mt-0 sm:ml-3"> <a href="https://plausible.io/wordpress-analytics-plugin" class="w-full flex items-center justify-center px-8 py-3 border border-transparent text-base leading-6 font-medium rounded-md text-indigo-600 bg-white hover:text-indigo-500 focus:outline-none focus:shadow-outline-blue transition duration-150 ease-in-out md:py-4 md:text-lg md:px-10">Instructions</a> </div> </div>

-Take a look at [Plausible Analytics](https://wordpress.org/plugins/plausible-analytics/) plugin in the official WordPress directory.

-And learn more about how to get started with [Plausible Analytics WordPress plugin](), a great alternative to Google Analytics.

 ### Insert Headers and Footers - Best for manual insertion of any analytics code